$58.18-$72.07 hourly / $8,532.45-$10,570.21 monthly / $102,389.40-$126,842.52 annual

 Creates and conducts education and awareness programs related to technology service desk operations for a broad range of audiences including administrators, managers, supervisors, staff, students, and the public.

-Coordinates and evaluates the work of third-party resources and vendors employed for special projects related to technology service desk operations.
+Coordinates and evaluates the work of third-party resources and vendors employed for special projects related to technology service desk center operations.

 Maintains effective and cooperative working relationships with administrators, functional and technical team members, and users groups.